tward-3/CreateParticipantFolders/README.md

 1- Each participant has one .fif file, and one .txt log file.

-2- Each participant has a unique ID that is located at the beginning of the .fif and log file names.
+2- Each participant has a unique ID that is located at the beginning of both the .fif and the log file names.

 3- All files (.fif and log) are currently located in the same directory.